 - Palomar Health Pathmaker Internship

-- PRN La Jolla Therapy (Hands-on experience to high school and college-level students interested in pursuing careers in all fields of the health care industry.)
+- PRN La Jolla Therapy - Offers hands-on experience to high school and college-level students interested in pursuing careers in all fields of the health care industry.

 - San Diego County Behavioral Health Services

 - San Diego County Speech Pathology Services, Inc.

 - San Diego State University Research Foundation’s Institute for Behavioral & Community Health (IBACH)

 - San Diego Veterans Hospital

 - Scripps Memorial Hospital, La Jolla

 - Sharp Grossmont Hospital